akeller/akeller.github.io/about.md

 #### Volunteer anywhere?

+I'm a member of the Trinity University Computer Science Advisor Board.

-Girls on the Run | Girls on the Run PDX | Girls on the Run SV (Soon!)
+* Girls on the Run
+* Girls on the Run PDX
+* Girls on the Run SV (Soon!)

 Previously - [Women Who Code Portland Community Lead](https://medium.com/@WWCodePortland/meet-the-team-amara-keller-community-lead-8f8dbf244051#.awn01uv6g)